Teodor Shanin: Biography

 Teodor Shanin was born in Wilno on 29 October 1930.
-He was exiled to Siberia in 1941 and after being freed on amnesty lived in Samarkand, Lodz, and Paris.
+He was exiled to Siberia in 1941 and after being freed on amnesty lived in Samarkand, Łódź, and Paris.

 In early 1948 he left for Palestine to take part in the 1948 Arab–Israeli War (Palmach: Harel brigade).
 In 1952 he graduated from the Jerusalem University College of Social Work, followed by a professional career in social work.
 He graduated from the Hebrew University of Jerusalem in 1962 and completed his PhD in sociology in 1970 at the University of Birmingham (where his dissertation was titled Cyclical Mobility and Political Consciousness of Russian Peasants 1910–1925).
 He became a lecturer at Sheffield University, and in 1974 he was appointed Professor of Sociology at Manchester University.
-He was an Honorary Fellow of the Russian Academy of Agricultural Sciences, Rector of the Moscow School for the Social and Economic Sciences, a Fellow at St Antony's College, Oxford, and Visiting Professor at Ann Arbor Columbia University (US).
+He was an Honorary Fellow of the Russian Academy of Agricultural Sciences, Rector of the Moscow School for the Social and Economic Sciences, a Fellow at St Antony's College, Oxford, and visiting professor at Ann Arbor Columbia University (US).

 Shanin was one of the originators of contemporary peasant studies.
 He made his name with his books The Awkward Class and Peasants and Peasant Societies, the latter of which was reprinted numerous times and in many languages.
 For a time it was a basic textbook delimiting the topic.
 Shanin was one of the initial team of editors of The Journal of Peasant Studies.
 His other works and teaching addressed historical sociology, social economics, epistemology, interdisciplinary studies, political sciences and rural history.
 He paid particular attention to conceptualization and analysis of the so-called "developing societies".
 His fieldwork was in Iran, Mexico, Tanzania, and Russia.
 Shanin's methods stressed particularly interdisciplinary issues, and pointed at meeting of sociology with history, economics, philosophy, and political sciences.
 He described himself professionally as a historical sociologist.